-ORDERED, by the Court of Appeals of Maryland, this fourth day of December, 1918, that the foregoing rules regulating the registration of law students and admission to the Bar, be and they are hereby adopted as the Rules of this Court in lieu of the Rules now in force.
+Ordered, by the Court of Appeals of Maryland, this fourth day of December, 1918, that the foregoing rules regulating the registration of law students and admission to the Bar, be and they are hereby adopted as the Rules of this Court in lieu of the Rules now in force.

-It is Hereby Further Ordered, that said Rules take effect as of this date.
+IT IS HEREBY FURTHER ORDERED, the said Rules take effect as of this date.

-A. Hunter Boyd,
+A. HUNTER BOYD,

-John P. Briscoe,
+JOHN P. BRISCOE,

-N. Charles Burke,
+N. CHARLES BURKE,

-Wm.
-H. Thomas,
+WM.
+H. THOMAS,

-John R. Pattison,
+JOHN R. PATTISON,

-Hammond Urner,
+HAMMOND URNER,

-Henry Stockbridge,
+HENRY STOCKBRIDGE,

-Albert Constable,
+ALBERT CONSTABLE,

 Judges.